OpenPRoT/mctp-lib/README.md

 # OpenPRoT mctp-lib

-This repository contains a standalone MCTP library implemented in Rust, used by the OpenPRoT project.
+This repository contains a platform agnostic MCTP stack implemented in Rust, used by the OpenPRoT project.

+It utilizes the [mctp-estack](https://docs.rs/mctp-estack/latest/mctp_estack/) and re-exports most parts of it.

 ## Technical Charter